matt-stacey/homelab-ansible/README.md

 ## Your configuration
 Now prepare the following:
     - `inventory.yaml` - under 'containers' add all of the desired containers and their IP addresses
-    - `host_vars` folder - create a yaml for each container added to inventory.yaml and include the corresponding IP address
+    - `host_vars` folder - create a yaml for each container added to inventory.yaml and include the VMID and corresponding IP address
     - `roles` folder
         - create a folder for each container added to inventory.yaml
         - create a `tasks` subfolder containing main.yaml with role-specific tasks